-Note: Downloading the Android Q beta should be pretty easy for the average user.
-But, keep in mind it’s a beta and you’re likely to encounter bugs and other issues.
+Note: Downloading the Android Q beta should be easy for the average user.
+But keep in mind that it’s a beta and you’re likely to encounter bugs and other issues.
 If you decide it’s too much, or simply don’t like it, going back to an earlier version is costly.
 You’ll have to flash your device back to Android 9.0 Pie, which means you’ll lose any phone data that isn’t backed up.
 Please keep this in mind before you begin the process.

 Make sure you have the right phone for the job

 The Android Q beta program is the largest in Android’s history, with an amazing 21 devices from 13 manufacturers taking part.
 Google has set up an automatic checker so you can easily see if any devices tied to your Google account are eligible.

 Here’s the list of phones confirmed to support the Android Q beta:

 - Essential Phone